2023 Solar Incentives Guide for Greenwood, IN - Tax Credits & Rebates

 EcoWatch's Greenwood, IN Solar Incentives FAQs

-It's best to speak with your local Greenwood solar installer to get an understanding of which incentives your project may qualify for.
-Generally, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, like those given by the state of Indiana, might have other requirements.
+It's a good idea to talk to your local Greenwood solar installer to get an understanding of which incentives your project may qualify for.
+In most cases, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
+Some incentives, such as those provided by the Indiana government, may have other requirements.

 How much will solar panels save me on my electric bill in Greenwood annually?